Shammi Kapoor remembers his special buddy, Jaikishan

 Over 50-plus of over 80 songs that Shankar-Jaikishan composed for Kapoor proved enduring hits.
 Jaikishan also enjoyed a deep bond of friendship with the actor that translated into the extra-special rapport reflected in their track-record. (pun intended!).

-In an interview that took place in 2012, Shammi Kapoor expounded on his bond with his close buddy, favorite composer and musical entity.
+In an interview that took place around 2009, Shammi Kapoor expounded on his bond with his close buddy, favorite composer and musical entity.

 Didn’t you have a better rapport with Jaikishan compared to his partner, Shankar?